arhamansari11/PHP-Classes/README.md

-# PHP-Classes
+# How to run PHP in your Browser.

-Firstly You have ti install XAMPP and then open the XAMPP.
+ Firstly you have to install XAMMP. <br>
-After open the XAMPP you have to start the Apache.
+ After intsall XAMPP open the XAMPP Controll Panel and just start the Apache Module.